onyx-platform/onyx/doc/user-guide/internal-design.md

 *After a peer reads a lot entry and applies it to the log replica, it will (deterministically!) react by appending zero or more log entries to the tail of the log.*

 Finally, the peer can carry out side-effects by invoking `onyx.extensions/fire-side-effects!`.
 This function will do things like talking to ZooKeeper or writing to core.async channels.
 Isolating side effects means that a subset of the test suite can operate on pure functions alone.
+Each peer is tagged with a unique ID, and it looks for this ID in changes to its replica.
+The ID acts very much like the object orientated "this", in that it uses the ID to differentiate itself to conditionally perform side effects across an otherwise uniformly behaving distributed system.

 ### Joining the Cluster